wp-plugins/frontier-buttons/readme.txt

 Stable tag: 1.0.2
 License: GPL v3 or later

-Control the button layout of your WP editor toolbar.
-Adds Smileys, Table control, Search/Replace & Preview to WP Editor using tinyMCE standard plugins, from Wordpress version 4.
+Control and organize the button layout of your WP editor toolbar.
+Adds Smileys, Table control, Search/Replace & Preview to WP Editor using tinyMCE standard plugins, works from Wordpress version 3.9

 == Description ==

-Control the button layout of your WP editor toolbar.
-Adds Smileys, Table control, Search/Replace & Preview to WP Editor using tinyMCE standard plugins, from Wordpress version 4.
+Control and organize the button layout of your WP editor toolbar.
+Adds Smileys, Table control, Search/Replace & Preview to WP Editor using tinyMCE standard plugins, works from Wordpress version 3.9

 Frontier Buttons is intentionally made simple :)